AACR 2018 – American Association for Cancer Research

 April 14, 2018 - April 18, 2018 : Chicago, Illinois, USA

-Visit our booth at AACR to learn the latest on the IntelliCyt iQue® Screener PLUS and the IncuCyte® S3 Live-Cell Analysis System.
-These innovative systems provide specialized instrumentation, software and reagents for live-cell analysis to accelerate discovery and development of cancer therapies and provide new insight into the mechanisms of disease at a speed, depth and scale not achievable with conventional cell analysis techniques.
+Visit our booth at AACR to learn the latest on the Intellicyt iQue® Screener PLUS and the IncuCyte® S3 Live-Cell Analysis System.
+These innovative systems provide specialized instrumentation, software and reagents for cell analysis to accelerate discovery and development of cancer therapies and provide new insight into the mechanisms of disease at a speed, depth and scale not achievable with conventional cell analysis techniques.

 At the show, please visit our poster presentations.

 Now it’s time to WIN A PRIZE!

 Can you correctly diagnose this cell?
 Answer all the questions correctly and be automatically entered in our raffle to win the book The Immortal Life of Henrietta Lacks by Rebecca Skloot.

 Using the Intellicyt iQue® Screener to simultaneously profile antibody dependent cell cytotoxicity and cytokine release of therapeutic antibodies

 Presenter: John O’Rourke, Ph.D, MBA, Assay Development Manager